Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Some women find the pressure of the plates on their breasts to be uncomfortable or even painful.
 Timing your mammogram when your breasts are not tender is important.
-In premenopausal women, this is usually one week after your menstrual period.
+In premenopausal women, this is usually 1 week after your menstrual period.
 If you do experience discomfort or pain, ask the technologist to reposition you to try to make it as painless as possible.
 Remember that each X-ray takes just a few moments and could save your life.

 For low income women, mammograms are covered through the National Breast and Cervical Cancer Early Detection Program.
 For more information, contact your state Department of Health.

 Copyright © 2015 Baylor Scott & White Health.
 All Rights Reserved. |